 - a) What teaching methods your teachers are using to teach you English as a foreign language? - b) Does the first language play any role in the development of L2 in your class?
 How effective and efficient can the learning of L2 be for the speaker of L1? - c) Are there any flaws in learning EFL?
-If yes, how can they be omitted or resolved or improved? - d) Which course book are you using?How practical are the contents of that course book for developing English language proficiency and accuracy?
-The consensus among all participants that seems to he communicative language teaching (CLT), which does not depend on improving students' accuracy and English proficiency, is the best approach.
+If yes, how can they be omitted or resolved or improved? - d) Which course book are you using?How practical are the contents of that language proficiency and accuracy?
+The consensus among all participants be that communicative seems to language teaching (CLT), which does not depend on improving students' accuracy and English proficiency, is the best approach.
 Participants also noted that relying just on CLT did not produce the necessary fluency in English language learning.
 A small number of pupils also placed a strong emphasis on studying English grammar before moving on to other phases.
 Which, while technically accurate, would undercut the objective of achieving fluency.
-Similarly, pupils value mastering grammar rules and fluency and see language as a means of expressing meaning, comprehension, and form-based vocabulary.
-Through instruction and activities as well as through meaning-based competency activities, they all appear to enhance their accuracy, grammar, and fluency.
+Similarly, pupils value mastering grammar rules and fluency and see language as a means of expressing meaning, comprehension, and vocabulary.
+Through form-based instruction and activities as well as through meaning-based competency activities, they all appear to enhance their accuracy, grammar, and fluency.
 In order to acquire accuracy and proficiency, students were recommended to add extra readings and audio-visual aids to the course materials.